DjordjePetrovic014/the-smoke-record-store/README.md

 #### What makes the Budget Button different

 What makes the Budget Button different is simple: it's the only button that starts by asking how much money you have — and responds with real suggestions.
 Each set of five picks is based on collector signals you've sent, processed through multiple music collectors-logic layers built into the system.
 It's not generic, not random, and not driven by trends — it's built to respect your limits and your taste.

+And if you think you’ve seen a button like this before — trust me, you haven’t.
+Not like this.

 ## The Budget Button: Behind the Scenes